sdercolin/utaformatix3/README.md

 ## Get started for development
 1. Install [IntelliJ IDEA](https://www.jetbrains.com/idea/)
 2. Clone and import as a Gradle project
-3. Configure IDEA's Gradle settings with `JDK11+` and `Use Gradle from: gradle-wrapper.properties file`
+3. Configure IDEA's Gradle settings with `JDK 11` and `Use Gradle from: gradle-wrapper.properties file`
 4. Run by `./gradlew run` or Gradle Task `other/run`

 ## License